yvnk/morse_code_app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-We are using below libraries for this project flutter_riverpod ->  State Management and Data Binding morse_code_translator -> Convert Sample text to encode form and Decoding the Morse code to encoded text.
+We are using below libraries for this project flutter_riverpod -> State Management and Data Binding